You are here: Urology Textbook > Kidneys > Acute pyelonephritis > Definition and epidemiology

 Emphysematous pyelonephritis is a serious complication of acute pyelonephritis with high mortality (43%).
 Risk factors for emphysematous pyelonephritis are diabetes mellitus or upper urinary tract obstruction.
 Most probably, E. coli causes gas formation by fermentation.
 The gas remains restricted within the renal fascia.

-Emphysematous pyelonephritis must be distinguished from a renal abscess, which also may contain gas.
-Renal abscess has a favorable prognosis after drainage and antibiotic treatment.
+Emphysematous pyelonephritis must be distinguished from a renal abscess, which may also contain gas.
+The renal abscess has a favorable prognosis after drainage and antibiotic treatment.

 Common Pathogens of Acute Pyeloneprhitis